Home Sweet Home Alone: Production

 On August 6, 2019, Disney CEO Bob Iger announced that a new film in the Home Alone franchise, titled simply Home Alone, was in development.
 By October, Dan Mazer had entered negotiations to direct the film, with a script co-written by Mikey Day and Streeter Seidell, with franchise creator John Hughes receiving posthumous co-writing credit as well.
 Hutch Parker and Dan Wilson served as producers.

 In December 2019, Archie Yates, Rob Delaney, and Ellie Kemper were announced as the co-stars of the film.
 In July 2020, it was reported that Ally Maki, Kenan Thompson, Chris Parnell, Aisling Bea, Pete Holmes, Timothy Simons, and Mikey Day had joined the cast.
-In April 2020, it was reported that Macaulay Culkin, who played Kevin McCallister in the first two films, would reprise his role in a cameo; In October 2021, Culkin denied his involvement in the film.
-In August 2021, it was announced that Devin Ratray, who played Buzz McCallister in the first two films, would appear.
+In April 2020, it was reported that Macaulay Culkin, who played Kevin McCallister in Home Alone and Home Alone 2: Lost in New York, would reprise his role in a cameo appearance; In October 2021, Culkin denied his involvement in the film.
+In August 2021, it was announced that Devin Ratray, who played Buzz McCallister in the first two films, would return to the franchise for the first time in nearly 29 years.

 Principal photography began in February 2020, in Montreal, Quebec, Canada.
 In March, filming was halted due to the COVID-19 pandemic and industry restrictions worldwide.
-In November 2020, Disney announced that all its films that had been postponed by the coronavirus had resumed filming, and in some cases completed principal photography.
+In November 2020, Disney announced that all its films that had been postponed by the pandemic had resumed filming, and in some cases completed principal photography.
 The film was released digitally on Disney+ on November 12, 2021.